Rossier Dean's Fellowship

 Teacher, 7 years - Oakland Unified School District; 2 years - Aspire Public Schools

 National Board Certified Teacher - Social Studies; Nominee, Oakland Unified School District Teacher of the Year (2X)

-- Kolluri, S. (forthcoming).
+- Kolluri, S. (2018).
 Advanced Placement: The Dual Challenge of Access and Effectiveness.
 Review of Educational Research

 - Kolluri, S. (2018).
 Student Perspectives on the Common Core: The Challenge of College Readiness at Urban High Schools.
 Urban Education.